 Imagine being immersed in the great outdoors yet ensconced from the elements.
-Imagine being gently hushed to sleep by the sounds of nature whilst being snuggly tucked up in a four-poster bed.
-Imagine taking a long hot bath under a canopy of twinkling stars.
+Being gently hushed to sleep by the sounds of nature whilst being snuggly tucked up in a four-poster bed.
+Now, imagine taking a long hot bath under a canopy of twinkling stars.
 Well, that’s exactly what you can do when you stay in one of the Finn Lough bubble domes.
 When I first saw photos of the Finn Lough bubble domes I thought they must be in Finland or Iceland.

 They looked so space-aged and glamorous.
 I just assumed I’d have to go on an expedition to a far-off land to experience them.
 So, I was delighted to discover that the Finn Lough bubble domes are just up in Fermanagh in Northern Ireland.
 That’s less than a three-hour drive from where I live.
 I was even more delighted to find out I would be staying there for one night on a business trip.